paulrouget/vianaic/README.md

 ## References and rules

-***You do not have to follow the reference and the rules stricly.
+**Important:** You do not have to follow the reference and the rules stricly.
 Vianaic is easy to adapt to your own style.
-Because it is often used for personal writing, feel free to adapt the reference or the rules to your liking.***
+Because it is often used for personal writing, feel free to adapt the reference or the rules to your liking.
+If you follow mostly the Vianaic but tweaked the symbols a bit, it is called a **Variant**.

 ### Letters table